Welber Jardim: International career

 Jardim is eligible to represent both Brazil and Indonesia at international level.
 In March 2023, his father stated that, were he to be approached by Indonesia, Jardim would accept their call-up.
 Later in the same year, the Football Association of Indonesia (PSSI) attempted to call Jardim up to the Indonesian under-17 team, but failed to send correspondence requesting his presence to his club, São Paulo, and instead only asked his parents.
 Indonesia under-17 manager, Bima Sakti, later clarified that the PSSI had contacted Jardim's parents in order to confirm his availability for the Indonesia national team.

 Having confirmed his availability, Sakti called Jardim up to the squad for training matches in August 2023.
 He featured in a 3–0 win against the under-17 side of Persis Solo, before returning to São Paulo, who had released him for only two weeks to attend the training camp.
 Following the camp, Sakti said of Jardim: "His achievements match his quality.
 We can see him in training.
 It's different if you already have quality.
 We will probably bring him to Germany [for another training camp]."

 In September 2023, under-17 manager Bima Sakti confirmed that Jardim had received his Indonesian passport, enabling him to represent the nation at the 2023 FIFA U-17 World Cup.
 Later in the same month, having won an under-17 cup in Brazil with São Paulo, he travelled to Germany to compete in friendly games for the Indonesia under-17 side.

 On 10 November 2023, Jardim made his official debut for the national under-17 team against Ecuador U-17 in the first match of the 2023 FIFA U-17 World Cup, which ends in a 1–1 draw.

 On 13 March 2024, Jardim got called up to the Indonesia U-20 team for two friendly matches against China U-20.

-In June 2024, he took part in the Maurice Revello Tournament in France. with Indonesia.
+In June 2024, he took part in the Maurice Revello Tournament in France.